 - Physical Education

 - Health (May be incorporated through science or physical education)

-- Students in grades 9-12 may substitute alternative electives of choice for art, music, and physical education. (link to the portfolio review form Kindergarten checklist & 18-19 Portfolio Review Form)
+- Students in grades 9-12 may substitute alternative electives of choice for art, music, and physical education. ( Portfolio Review Form)

 3. Be supervised, either by the local public school system or by a private organization approved by the Maryland State Department of Education.
 List of Nonpublic Entities Registered to Supervise Home Instruction of Maryland Students.

 For your reference please review the Maryland State Department of Education Frequently Asked Questions regarding Home Instruction in Maryland: Home Instruction FAQ.